NEONScience/NEON-Data-Skills/tutorials/R/biodiversity/neon-phenology-temp/01-explore-phenology-data/01-explore-phenology-data.md

 ### NEON Plant Phenology Observation Data

-NEON collects plant phenology data and provides it as NEON data product **NEON.DP1.10055**.
+NEON collects plant phenology data and provides it as NEON data product **DP1.10055.001**.

 The plant phenology observations data product provides in-situ observations of the phenological status and intensity of tagged plants (or patches) during discrete observations events.

 Sampling occurs at all terrestrial field sites at site and season specific intervals.
-Three species for phenology observation are selected based on relative abundance in the Tower airshed.
-There are 30 individuals of each target species monitored at each transect.
+During Phase I (dominant species) sampling (pre-2021), three species with 30 individuals each are sampled.
+In 2021, Phase II (community) sampling will begin, with <=20 species with 5 or more individuals sampled will occur.

 #### Status-based Monitoring